Unipotent morphisms: Applications

-Theorem \ref{T:flat-local-unipotent-morphism} immediately yields a proof of Theorem \ref{MT:ga-gerbes-res}. \begin{proof}[Proof of Theorem \ref{MT:ga-gerbes-res}] A $\mathbf{G}_a$-gerbe is locally R-unipotent (Example \ref{R:unipotent-group-thesame}).
-It follows from Theorem \ref{T:flat-local-unipotent-morphism} that $\ms X$ has the resolution property. \end{proof} We next obtain the following corollary, which is key for our proof of Theorem \ref{MT:dm-stack-res}. \begin{corollary} Let $S$ be a quasi-compact algebraic stack with affine diagonal of equicharacteristic $p>0$.
+We next obtain the following corollary of Theorem \ref{T:flat-local-unipotent-morphism}, which is key for our proof of Theorem \ref{MT:dm-stack-res}. \begin{corollary} Let $S$ be a quasi-compact algebraic stack with affine diagonal over $\mathbf{F}_p$.
 Let $\pi \colon \ms G \to S$ be a gerbe that is relatively Deligne--Mumford, separated and with $p$-power order inertia. \begin{enumerate} \item If $S$ has the resolution property, then $\ms G$ has the resolution property. \item If $S$ has the $\Flag$-resolution property, then $\pi$ is R-unipotent. \end{enumerate}

 \end{corollary} \begin{proof} Since $\pi$ is relatively Deligne--Mumford and separated, there is a smooth covering $S'\to S$ such that $\ms G\times_S S' \simeq \classB G'$, where $G' \to S'$ is finite \'etale.
 The $p$-power order inertia assumption on $\pi$ implies that $G' \to S'$ has degree $p^d$ for some $d\geq 0$.
 Example \ref{E:pgroup} shows that $G' \to S'$ is locally R-unipotent.
 Now apply Theorem \ref{T:flat-local-unipotent-morphism}. \end{proof}